SpeekeR99/ZS24_ANLP_Zappe/cv01/README.md

 ![Alt text](./groupby_dp.svg?raw=true "Test Accuracy - Group by Dropout Probability")

-As we can see from the graph, lower dropouts have bigger variance, thus allowing for randomly exceptional runs, whereas higher dropouts tend to have lower variance -- bigger dropout is more stable, but on average worse
+As we can see from the graph, lower dropouts have bigger variance, thus allowing for randomly exceptional runs, whereas higher dropouts tend to have lower variance -- bigger dropout is more stable, but on average worse.
+Which seems weird to me, because my top 2 runs for each model had the biggest possible dropout.

 ![#008000](https://placehold.co/15x15/008000/008000.png) `Answer end`